PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 #### Custom Callback

 I made a custom callback using the on_epoch_end function in tf.keras.callbacks.
 At the end of each epoch the results of the model are displayed using a test image, this allowed me to monitor the model's performance visually while it was still running.
-This callback also saves an image of the results after each epoch, which I then used to create a gif of the models progress.
+This callback also saves an image of the results after each epoch, which I then used to create a gif of the model’s progress.

 ## Results